 A day sightseeing and resting in Zakopane.

 Visiting tourists brought increasing wealth.
 Architects such as Stanisław Witkiewicz admired the Highlanders' wooden houses which inspired the Zakopane style towards the end of the 19th century.
 Larger, modern, wooden buildings were constructed with the traditional rooflines and ornamentation of the Highland houses but with greater size and exuberance.
-To an extent it seemed an affirmation of a Polish identity.
-Despite there once being a Polish-Lithuanian empire, by 1795 Poland had dissappeared, swallowed by Austria, Russia and Prussia.
-Not until after the First World War did it re-emerge, having maintained a separate existence through its language and culture.
+To an extent it seemed an affirmation of a Polish identity at a time when Poland no longer existed.
+Despite there once being a Polish-Lithuanian Empire, by 1795 Poland had dissappeared altogether, swallowed by Austria, Russia and Prussia.
+Not until after the First World War did it re-emerge, having maintained a separate existence through its language, literature and culture.
 Now it is a thriving, proud country.

 No comments: